-1.3.
-About the 2024 Research Data Infrastructure Grant Opportunity
+2.3.
+About the 2025 Research Data Infrastructure Grant Opportunity

-These guidelines contain information for the 2024 Research Data Infrastructure Opportunity.
-This grant opportunity was announced as part of the Medical Research Future Fund under the Research Data Infrastructure Initiative.
+This grant opportunity was announced as part of the MRFF under the Research Data Infrastructure Initiative.

 Data is being collected and used at an exponential pace across a range of research sectors.
 Digital health uses data and information technology to support and enhance clinical safety, improve productivity and efficiency, and connect the health system.